csariyildiz/csariyildiz.github.io/_posts/en/linux/2024-12-12-logical-volume-manager.md

 #### 3. Format Disk

-We format and also partition the disk.
+*  We format and also partition the disk as a single volume.
+Partition type will be Linux LVM.

 ```
 sudo fdisk /dev/sdb